daniellerch/daniellerch.github.io/stego/aletheia/f5-attack-en.md

 <br>
 ## Calibration attack

-When an image in bitmap format is compressed to JPEG, the original image is divided into 8x8 blocks, to which a discrete cosine transform or [DCT](https://en.wikipedia.org/wiki/Discrete_cosine_transform) is applied.
+When an uncompressed image represented as a bitmap is compressed to JPEG, the original image is divided into 8x8 blocks, to which a discrete cosine transform or [DCT](https://en.wikipedia.org/wiki/Discrete_cosine_transform) is applied.
 Specially designed quantization matrices are applied to the DCT coefficients obtained to eliminate certain values with reduced visual